Wellness From the Garden

 Writer / Carrie Petty

 There is one place where I am certain we can go and be perfectly safe.
 There is no mask needed, no threat of standing too close to one another, and no one coughing on you.
 There is great peace, and even great wellness, to be found in a garden.
+This is why we recommend to make it a nice place with help from experts like these residential patio cover buildres.

 My entire yard is fondly called “the garden.”
 There is plenty of work and exercise to be found here year-round.
 It is where I find joy, and what I love teaching people about the most – how to grow a more beautiful life.